Sunnyslope, Phoenix: Today

 The population of Sunnyslope represents the most diverse socio-economic neighborhoods of Phoenix.
 Many of the wealthiest and most politically active persons (past mayors, councilmembers, and business leaders) in the valley and many of the most financially vulnerable in the Phoenix area live in Sunnyslope.
 John C. Lincoln Health Network, a two-hospital network of primary, specialty, ambulatory, and emergency care providers, grew out of the Desert Mission community medical center.
 (A 2013 merger with Scottsdale Healthcare resulted in the combined entity being known as HonorHealth by 2015.)
 John C. Lincoln Health Network is the largest employer of Sunnyslope and the surrounding neighborhoods.
 Desert Mission Services continues to meet the basic needs of the community through the Desert Mission Food Bank, the Desert Mission Children's Dental Clinic, Desert Mission's Marley House Behavioral Health Clinic, Lincoln Learning Center, a nationally accredited child development and learning facility, and Desert Mission Neighborhood Renewal (a neighborhood-based Community Development Corporation).

-In April 2011, Sunnyslope was the featured community for the Modern Phoenix Home Tour, shedding light on the number of prominent architects and other creative individuals who have chosen to develop (and live in) properties in the community.
+In April 2011, Sunnyslope was the featured community for the Modern Phoenix Home Tour.